 How could the same analysis as presented in part a have been performed with linear regression?
 Explicitly provide the correspondences between the various statistical output from each of the analyses.

+6 points (Minus 4 points for not specifying classical linear regression, not stating that the standard errors will be different between the two tests because regression uses a pooled variance estimate, not specifying that the difference in the means in the t-test is the slope in the regression equation, and not stating that the t-statistics and p-values are the same for both tests.)

 Linear regression of fibrinogen (fib) and prior diagnosis of CVD (prevdis) gives information similar to the t-test assuming equal variance.
 As shown in the tables above (2) and below (3), linear regression gives the same estimate of the difference in means as the t-test.
 The 95% CI is exactly the same for the difference in means from the t-test and from linear regression.
 The constant from the linear regression (319.57) is equal to the observed mean fibrinogen in the participants without a prior diagnosis of CVD.